openhab/openhab1-addons/bundles/binding/org.openhab.binding.tinkerforge/README.md

  * dualbutton_rightbutton

 ##### Leds
 There are two operating modes for the leds: with the autotoggle=True the leds are automatically toggled whenever the corresponding button is pressed.
 With the autotoggle=False mode the leds are fully controlled with openHAB UIs or rules.
 The default autotoggle mode is autotoggle=False.
-The autotoggle mode can be configured using services/tinkerforge.cfg.
+The autotoggle mode can be configured using tinkerforge.cfg.

 ##### Buttons
 There are also two operating modes for the buttons.
 The buttons can behave like a switch or like a tactile switch.
 * Switch mode